Graduate Program in Nurse Anesthesia

 Academic Requirements

-Every student will undergo a series of examinations while in the Program: verbal quizzes, reports/projects, simulated clinical/return demonstrations, performance evaluations, discussions, written and computerized examinations, oral comprehensive examinations, Self-Evaluation Examination (SEE), and the National Certification Examination (NCE).
-No course for which a student receives a grade of unsatisfactory or a "B–" (2.75 quality points) or below may count toward the degree requirements of the Doctor of Nurse Anesthesia Practice.
+Students will undergo a series of examinations while in the Program: verbal quizzes, reports/projects, simulated clinical/return demonstrations, performance evaluations, discussions, written and computerized examinations, oral comprehensive examinations, Self-Evaluation Examination (SEE), and the National Certification Examination (NCE).
+No course for which a student receives a grade of unsatisfactory or a “B–” (2.75 quality points) or below may count toward the degree requirements of the Doctor of Nurse Anesthesia Practice.
 Students in the graduate program are required to maintain 82% in all DNAP coursework each semester.
 Failure to do so will result in the student's placement on academic probation.
-When a student is on academic probation, the expectation is to improve the course grade.
 A passing score of 82% or better must be achieved for each course.
 The inability to meet academic requirements will result in dismissal from the program.
 Graduate education, and Nurse Anesthesia education, is a major undertaking academically, professionally, emotionally, and financially.
 Classroom time, clinical time, and study time average around sixty-four hours per week.
 As such, this is a full-time graduate program and outside employment is not consistent with the demands and expectations of such a program.
 Applicants are strongly encouraged to research all aspects of this undertaking carefully.

 Reinstatement